-Total global alcohol consumption, led by increases in beer and Ready-To-Drink products, grew by 0.1% in volume and 3.6% in value in 2019 but losses in the months-long shutdown of bars and restaurants across the world this year has not been offset by upticks in off-sales and e-commerce.
+Total global alcohol consumption, led by increases in beer and Ready-To-Drink products, grew by 0.1% in volume and 3.6% in value in 2019 but losses in the months-long shutdown of bars and restaurants across the world this year have not been offset by upticks in off-sales and e-commerce.
 IWSR expects this to lead to double-digit declines in 2020 and estimates that this will take until 2024 to reach 2019 pre-Covid-19 levels.

 In the UK and US, however, IWSR forecasts that pre-Covid-19 beverage alcohol volume levels likely won’t return until after 2024.